SCRT-HQ/VaporShell/docs/digest.md

 - Transforms
 _If you'd like to add/remove a top level transform, you would use the following script methods:_
-{% highlight powershell linenos %}
+{% highlight PowerShell linenos %}
 $template = Initialize-VaporShell
 $template.AddTransform( (Add-Include -Location "s3://MyAmazonS3BucketName/single_wait_condition.yaml") )
 $template.RemoveTransform( )